danlawless/auracle/book/chapters/03-narcissist-playbook.md

 ---

-### Tactic 8: The Aesthetic Seesaw
+### Tactic 9: The Aesthetic Seesaw

 **What it looks like:** One day: "You're so beautiful."
 Next day: "I mean, looks aren't that important to me."
 Or: "You looked great before you gained weight."
 "I prefer women who are [something you're not], but you're fine."

+Beyond general comments, this extends to controlling your actual appearance: dictating your hair color, nail style, clothing choices, or makeup.
+"You need to have neutral hair when we see my friends."
+"No sparkles on your nails."
+"That color is too loud."
+They critique your appearance in public—at the salon, in front of others—establishing that how you look is their domain, not yours.

-**What's really happening:** They're destabilizing your self-image.
+**What's really happening:** They're destabilizing your self-image AND erasing your identity.
 By controlling when you feel attractive and when you don't, they make you dependent on their assessment.
+When they control how you're allowed to look, they're claiming ownership over your body and expression.
 Your relationship with your own body goes through them.
+Your appearance becomes a reflection of their preferences, not your authentic self.

 **How it hooks you:** You dress for their approval.
 You monitor your weight because of their comments.
+You change your hair, your nails, your style to avoid criticism or conflict.
 You feel less attractive when they're unhappy.
-Your self-image becomes their tool.
+You start to forget what you actually like—your self-image and self-expression become their tool.

 **Your power move:** "My relationship with my body doesn't involve your opinion."
-Internal practice: regularly affirm your own worth without external validation.
+Your appearance is yours.
+Their preferences about your hair, nails, or style are irrelevant.
+Internal practice: regularly affirm your own worth and your own aesthetic preferences without external validation.

 > *"A hallmark of the Dominant Narcissist is the aesthetic seesaw: they'll praise your beauty, then downplay it, then compare you to others.
 The goal isn't truth; it's control of your self-image."*

 ---

-### Tactic 9: Selective Idealization
+### Tactic 10: Selective Idealization

 **What it looks like:** "You're not like other women."
 "Finally, someone who understands me."
 "You're the only one I can talk to."
 "Everyone else is so [negative trait], but you're different."